 The Center for German and European Studies (CGES) invites proposals from University faculty members for interdisciplinary research projects in the humanities, social sciences, law, public policy, and business.
-Research collaboratives are designed to connect interdisciplinary groups of scholars from Minnesota with their counterparts at another academic institution.
-Typical collaborations are two years in duration and are designed to create research opportunities that would not otherwise develop at a single institution.
-Recent collaboratives have analyzed transnational Jewish culture, the media and immigration, environmental humanities, and the challenges of performing Bach in the 21st century.
+Research collaboratives are designed to connect interdisciplinary groups of faculty and graduate students from Minnesota with their counterparts at another academic institution.
+Typical collaborations are one or two semesters in duration and are designed to create research opportunities that would not otherwise develop at a single institution.
+Recent collaboratives have included topics as the environmental humanities and Interrogating the Archive.

 Fall 2020 Research Collaborative

 GER 8300 Urban Development: New Regimes of Segregation

 Matthias Rothe (Dept. of German, Nordic, Slavic & Dutch), Daniela Sandler (School of Architecture), and Stephan Lanz (Urban Studies, European University Viadrina, Frankurt/Oder, Germany)